 | 2024 and later | 234,359 | 12.5% |

-41% of compartments have an inventory older than 7 years (pre-2019).
-A lot can happen on a forest tract in 7 years: age accumulates, windthrow occurs, insects can shift the stand condition rapidly.
-The buyer prices in an information-risk discount:
+41% of compartments have an inventory older than seven years.
+A lot can happen on a forest tract in seven years: age accumulates, windthrow occurs, insects can shift the stand condition rapidly.
+Depending on how stale the data is, the buyer prices in an information-risk discount — from 0% on a fresh 2024–2026 inventory to roughly -15% on data older than 2010.

 Worked example: €100,000 → €58,000